The Option Value of Contract Duration: Evidence from the U.S. Timber Market: Counterfactual

 Before proceeding to the full auction simulations, we begin by examining the baseline continuation values that underpin bidders’ valuations at the time of bidding.
 Figure \ref{fg:continuation_value_plot}, panel (a), displays the continuation values for loggers across varying contract lengths and tract sizes, under two distinct lumber price states (price grid level 1 for lower prices and level 2 for intermediate prices at the time of bidding).
 Figure \ref{fg:continuation_value_plot}, panel (b), presents the corresponding continuation values for sawmills under similar conditions.
 In both panels, each line represents a different cumulative tract size, illustrating how resource scale interacts with contract length and price conditions.

 Several key patterns emerge from these results.
 First, as shown in panel (a) for loggers, extending the contract length consistently enhances continuation values, particularly in low initial price scenarios (price grid = 1).
 When initial prices are subdued, the option to wait for more favorable market conditions is highly valuable, causing valuations to rise markedly as the contract horizon lengthens.
 Under intermediate initial price conditions (price grid = 2), continuation values start from a higher baseline, and while they still increase with contract length, the marginal gains are somewhat more moderate.
-Panel (b) for sawmills reveals a similar trend: longer contracts provide greater flexibility to exploit future price improvements, although the incremental benefits are more enhanced compared to the logger scenario.
+Panel (b) for sawmills shows a similar overall pattern in levels but with a more concave contract-length profile than for loggers—characterized by relatively steep gains at short horizons and weaker marginal increases as the term becomes longer.
+This description focuses on the low-price grid (price state = 1); at intermediate prices (grid = 2) the curves shift upward but become almost flat with only a slight concavity.
+The pattern is consistent with our estimates that mills’ cutting responses to price are less elastic; accordingly, contract extensions primarily elevate the overall level of valuations rather than generating large incremental gains at longer horizons.

 Second, tract size amplifies the influence of contract length and price state.
 Larger tracts command higher continuation values across all horizons, as indicated by the upward shift of curves in both panels.
 This pattern reflects the increased absolute gain from deferring harvest until prices improve.
 Greater resource availability broadens strategic options, enabling both loggers and sawmills to better time extraction decisions.
 Although both bidder types benefit, the shape and steepness of their valuation curves differ, highlighting that their cost structures and market strategies respond differently to temporal and price-based incentives.